maxharp3r/fmh-cv/cv.md

 Other Facts
 -----------

-Personal interests include squash (the sport more than the vegetable), visual art, and gardening.
+Personal interests include squash (the sport), pizza-making, and modern art.

-Interested in home pizza baking both as a weekly routine and as a special occasion interactive event.

 Served as the lead actor in a participatory theater experience to train 400 incoming TAs at the University of Minnesota (2008).